areicher22/CSE-499-Self-Driving-Model-Car/README.md

 -----------------------------------------------------
 Project Planning
 -----------------------------------------------------
-* Building a Autonomous RC Car
+* Building an Autonomous RC Car
 * Steering angle of the car is controlled with PID Controller
 * Sensor: LIDAR, Ultrasonic
 * Accuator: Servos, RC Car Motor